 Hope, fear fuel Clinton campaign

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday September 17, 1996
+by Phil Burgess, Unabridged from the Rocky Mountain News, September 17, 1996

 With less than 50 days to go before the presidential election on November 5, the Dole campaign is in trouble.
 National polls continue to show President Clinton with a commanding lead — most around 15%.

 The outlook in the state-by-state electoral vote — the one that really counts, where it takes 270 out of 538 votes to the win the presidency — is even more bleak.
 According to Sunday’s “Electoral Scorecard” compiled by the conservative Washington Times, there are 13 Western and Southern states with 96 electoral votes solidly in Dole’s column.

 By contrast, Clinton now has 27 states (including the District of Columbia) with 325 electoral votes solidly in his column — already enough to win.

 What is stunning about this picture is the dramatic change since July, when the same scorecard, showed Dole with 175 electoral votes (in 20 states) against Clinton with 218 electoral votes (in 16 states).
 The change from July amounts to a 186 vote swing, including a loss of 79 electoral votes for Dole and a gain of 107 votes for Clinton.
 What happened is clear: Clinton cracked once solid support for Dole in the South and the West and solidified his support in the Great Lakes region and in the Mississippi River valley states.